 How to report a stray dog

-When reporting a stray dog, please provide as much information as possible to help the Council's Collection Service, such as:
+Please provide as much information as possible to help the Council's Collection Service, such as:

 - Location of the dog